Online presence strategy

 Now that you have decided to become a virtual assistant, it is time to go online and establish your presence so that potential clients can find you.
 If you have no prior experience in online marketing, this and this are two courses I recommend you get started with.

-I can also take you through a 4-week one-on-one tutorial on social media marketing, content writing, basic graphics design with Canva, business blogging, and basic website management.
+I can also take you through a 2-week one-on-one tutorial on social media marketing, content writing, basic graphics design with Canva, business blogging, and basic website management.
+These tutorial is priced at One Hundred Thousand Naira (N100,000.00) only and comes with one website of five (5) pages, one (1) blog article.
+This offer does not include website hosting and domain name.
 Contact me if you would like to take up this offer.

 Getting started with your online presence strategy